tillbiskup/evedata/docs/architecture.rst

     * Split "Scan" and "Setup", similarly to how they are stored in eveH5 in the future?

-      Currently, the facade of the scan subpackage is a scan, containing both, the scan description and the setup description.
-However, the setup part of the SCML file sent to the engine is not necessarily identical with the XML file with the setup description loaded by the engine.
+      The :mod:`scan.boundaries.scan <evedata.scan.boundaries.scan>` subpackage now contains two facades: :class:`Scan <evedata.scan.boundaries.scan.Scan>` with the scan description and :class:`Setup <evedata.scan.boundaries.scan.Setup>` with the setup description.

+      The setup part of the SCML file sent to the engine is not necessarily identical with the XML file with the setup description loaded by the engine.
 Hence, it may make sense to have both stored separately, or have a "Scan" facade that contains only the scan description, and a "Setup" facade containing the information on the relevant devices.

+      Which version is eventually saved in the HDF5 files?
+As it is the engine saving these files, it should be the version with the setup part updated.
+But is this really the case?

 Some comments (not discussions any more):